PiwikPRO/PPMS-PublicDocs/sdks/android-sdk/getting-started.rst

 =====
 Getting started
 =====
-Our SDK for Android lets you collect user data from mobile apps built for Android.
-It contains over 30 built-in methods that let you easily track screen views, goals, ecommerce orders, and more.
+Our SDK for Android lets you collect user data from Android mobile apps.
+It contains over 30 methods that make it easy to track screen views, goals, ecommerce orders and more.

-To get started you need to set up your account in Piwik PRO, install our library, and set up the tracker.
+To get started, you need to set up your account in Piwik PRO, install our library and set up the tracker.

 Set up Piwik PRO